-Our West Lancashire proposed a policy to reduce the number of councillors on West Lancashire Borough Council.
+Our West Lancashire proposed a policy to reduce the number of councillors on West Lancashire Borough Council from its current number of 54.
 Swiftly, the West Lancashire Labour Party adopted OWL’s policy.
-The proposal is to reduce the numbers by one third – from 54 down to 36.
 Despite Labour press releases to the contrary, OWL Cllr Adrian Owens seconded the Labour motion.
 “It was quite an unusual feeling” the veteran Councillor said.
+Since then, Labour have backslid a little and now only propose a reduction to 45 councillors.
+Our West Lancashire have submitted a proposal to the Government Commission recommending 39.

 The OWLs councillors led the pressure on the ruling Labour group at the council when they proposed to charge blue box users for a new bin.
 It had been proposed that anyone who had chosen to keep their blue box back in 2013 would be forced to take a new wheelie bin, at a charge of £25.
 OWLs led a concerted effort, pointing out how it was an unjust move against residents.
 The pressure on the ruling Labour group resulted in a U-turn on the unfair plans to charge blue box users for a blue bin, and refund was given to all who had already paid.